Internships

 Gain real-world policy experience

 During the policy internship, students have the opportunity to gain real-world experience and apply classroom learning and research skills.
 Students in the MSSP program complete 250 hours of a policy-related internship throughout the academic year.
-Students in the MSSP+DA program complete 250 hours of a policy-related internship during their second fall semester.
+Students in the MSSP+DA program complete 150 hours of a policy-related internship during their second fall semester.
 Internship activities may include policy analysis, data analysis, research, policymaking, advocacy, policy implementation, policy communications, and policy evaluation.
 Internships span all types of agencies and organizations, including nonprofits, research institutions, advocacy organizations, think tanks, state and local government, federal government, and private foundations.

-MSSP students begin their internships in their first fall semester.
+MSSP students begin their internship in their first fall semester.
+MSSP+DA students begin their internship in their second fall semester.

 Internships are structured based on individual student interests and past social policy experiences.
-Internships can take place in the United States or abroad.
-All internships must be social policy-related.
+Internships can take place in the United States or abroad, all internships must be social policy related.

 Finding an internship